Boulder, Colorado: Wildlife protection

 Boulder has created an Urban Wildlife Management Plan which sets policies for managing and protecting urban wildlife.
 The city's Parks and Recreation and Open Space and Mountain Parks departments have volunteers who monitor parks, including wetlands, lakes, etc., to protect ecosystems.
 From time to time, parks and hiking trails are closed to conserve or restore ecosystems.

 Traditionally, Boulder has avoided using chemical pesticides to control the insect population.
 However, with the threat of West Nile virus, the city began an integrative plan to control the mosquito population in 2003 that includes chemical pesticides.
 Residents can opt out of the program by contacting the city and asking that their areas not be sprayed.

 Under Boulder law, exterminating prairie dogs requires a permit.

 In 2005, the city experimented with using goats for weed control in environmentally sensitive areas.
-Goats naturally consume diffuse knapweed and Canada thistle, and although the program was not as effective as it was hoped, goats will still be considered in future weed control projects.
+Goats naturally consume diffuse knapweed and Canada thistle, and although the program was less effective than expected, goats will still be considered in future weed control projects.
 In 2010, goats were used to keep weeds under control at the Boulder Reservoir.

 The city's Open Space and Mountain Parks department manages approximately 8,000 acre of protected forest land west of the city, in accordance with a 1999 Forest Ecosystem Management Plan.
 The plan aims to maintain or enhance native plant and animal species, their communities, the ecological processes that sustain them and to reduce the wildfire risk to forest and human communities.